 Unquestionably tzatziki is the king of the Greek Mediterranean dips!
 However, there are quite a few other Mediterranean dips that are equally tasteful, insanely delicious and ridiculously easy to prepare.
 Like Tirokafteri, a dip with feta cheese and chili peppers.
-A divine balance of saltiness/tanginess from feta and that spicy, hot flavor that only chili peppers provide.
+A divine balance of saltiness/tanginess from feta cheese and that spicy, hot flavor that only chili peppers provide.
 It’s creamy, it’s cheesy, spicy and rich in texture.

 Hard to find anything that doesn’t go with that feta dip (except for fish…just … don’t).
-Perfect with fresh or roasted, caramelized veggies, all kind of sandwiches, on the top of toasted homemade whole wheat bread, eggs, French fries, pasta, and meat like souvlaki.
+Perfect with fresh or roasted, caramelized veggies, all kinds of sandwiches, on the top of toasted homemade whole wheat bread, eggs, French fries, pasta, and meat like souvlaki.
 You may serve it from casual parties to formal dinners and it will juice up almost any meal.
 It could even work for breakfast for those who don’t mind to spice up their mornings.

 What more could you possibly want from a dip?

 My proposition: Make Greek crostini with exclusively Mediterranean ingredients which are as close to their natural form as possible.
 Whole wheat bread, olives, roasted peppers, cherry tomatoes or sun-dried tomatoes, radish and no processed delis like naturally cured prosciutto or Jamon Serrano.

 So let me introduce you to the ultimate Mediterranean dip and give you all the tips for the best homemade tirokafteri!

 Make it a spread!